 - Account Alerts are a great way to stay on top of your account’s activity and enhance security

-- Unlimited electronic deposits at no charge, including Chase QuickDepositSM, ACH and ATM
+- 20 electronic deposits at no charge each month, including Chase QuickDepositSM, ACH and ATM

 For the average single-person business, this offers incredible value and all of the functionality of bigger accounts.